espressomd/espresso/doc/sphinx/appendix.rst

 One important aspect is that the error estimates are also exponential in the non-periodic coordinate.
-Since the number of close by and far away particles is different for particles near the border and in the center of the system, the error distribution is highly non–homogeneous.
+Since the number of close by and far away particles is different for particles near the border and in the center of the system, the error distribution is highly non-homogeneous.
 This is unproblematic as long as the maximal error is really much smaller than the thermal energy.
 However, one cannot interpret the error simply as an additional error source.